mvinaroz/dp-hp/code/README.md

 To run the tabular experiments it is enough to run the script single_generator_priv_all.py with some of the arguments.

+## Datasets

+We include in the supplementary materials to the links of each dataset.
+We include also all the datasets in this dataset, except for the credit dataset which is too large.
+Intrusion (and also adult) datasets can downloaded with the SDGym package.

 ## Arguments

 The arguments are following:

-dataset - type of dataset, choices: epileptic, credit, census, cervical, adult, isolet, default=credit
+dataset - type of dataset, choices: epileptic, credit, census, cervical, adult, isolet, intrusion, covertype, default=adult
 private - if running the generator with privacy guarantees, choices: 0, (non-private), 1 (private), by default non-private training is run
 epochs - number of training epochs for generator
 batch - batch size